 In 2022, CMS added reimbursement for remote therapeutic monitoring (RTM) under five CPT codes (CPT 98975, 98976, 98977, 98980, and 98981) and further refined its RTM billing rules in 2023, including the addition of a new RTM device code for cognitive behavioral monitoring, CPT 98978.
-RTM differs from RPM in that it involves non-physiologic data, which can be self-reported by the patient to the billing practitioner (as opposed to requiring the data be transmitted automatically by the device).
+RTM differs from RPM in that it involves non-physiologic data, which can be patient reported or digitally uploaded while RPM requires the data be digitally uploaded.
+In 2022, approximately 1,000 providers furnished RTM services to approximately 10,000 traditional Medicare beneficiaries.

-Current Procedural Terminology® (CPT) is a registered trademark of the American Medical Association (AMA).
+1 Current Procedural Terminology® (CPT) is a registered trademark of the American Medical Association (AMA).